Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.
 A significant historical year for this entry is 1925.

 Location.
 40° 43.566′ N, 74° 4.051′ W. Marker is in Jersey City, New Jersey, in Hudson County.
-Marker is at the intersection of Bergen Avenue and Mercer Street, on the right when traveling north on Bergen Avenue.
+It is in McGinley Square.
+It is at the intersection of Bergen Avenue and Mercer Street, on the right when traveling north on Bergen Avenue.
 Marker is located at the Hudson Catholic High School.
 Touch for map.
-Marker is in this post office area: Jersey City NJ 07306, United States of America.
+Marker is at or near this postal address: 790 Bergen Ave, Jersey City NJ 07306, United States of America.
 Touch for directions.

 Additional commentary.